AvinandanBose/JavaGeneric/README.md

 </ul>
 <h2><i><ins>Implementing Upper Bound WildCard as returnType of Method</ins></i></h2>
 <ul>
-<h3><i>Note : What Does  T extends List / < / ? extends Number/ > / >/ returnType FuncName(T t) mean? </i></h3>
+<h3><i>Note : What Does  < T extends List  <  ? extends Number >  > returnType FuncName(T t) mean? </i></h3>
 <h3> A parameter "t" of type T, where T is a generic type that extends a List of elements that are subtypes of Number.
-This means that the parameter "t" could be a List of any type of Number, such as Integer, Double, Float, etc. </h3>
+This means that the parameter "t" could be a List of any type of Number, such as Integer, Double, Float, etc. That is : List  < Integer  > , List  < Double  > , List  < Float  > etc. </h3>

-<h3 align="Center"> <a href="https://github.com/AvinandanBose/JavaGeneric/blob/main/UpperBoundWildCardMeth1.java">T extends List ? extends Number returnType FuncName(T t) [Number] </h3>
+<h3 align="Center"> <a href="https://github.com/AvinandanBose/JavaGeneric/blob/main/UpperBoundWildCardMeth1.java"> < T extends List  <  ? extends Number >  > returnType FuncName(T t) - Eg 1 </h3>

-<h3><i>Note : What Does  T extends List / < / ? extends String / > / >/ returnType FuncName(T t) mean? </i></h3>
+<h3><i>Note : What Does  < T extends List  <  ? extends String  >  > returnType FuncName(T t) mean? </i></h3>
-<h3> This means that the first parameter, "t", is a List of elements that are subtypes of String.</h3>
+<h3> This means that the first parameter, "t", is a List of elements that are subtypes of String.
+That is : List  < String  >  .</h3>

-<h3 align="Center"> <a href="https://github.com/AvinandanBose/JavaGeneric/blob/main/UpperBoundWildCardMeth1.java">T extends List ? extends String returnType FuncName(T t) [String]</h3>
+<h3 align="Center"> <a href="https://github.com/AvinandanBose/JavaGeneric/blob/main/UpperBoundWildCardMeth1.java"> < T extends List  <  ? extends String  >  > returnType FuncName(T t) - Eg 2 </h3>

-<h3><i>Note :Now its Same for Float, Double ,..., etc. </i></h3>
+<h3><i>Note :Now its Same for Float, Double ,..., etc. That is for: List  <  ? extends Float  > , List  <  ? extends Double  > , ... etc. </i></h3>

-<h3><i>Note : What Does  T extends Set / < / ? extends Number/ > / >/ returnType FuncName(T t) mean? </i></h3>
+<h3><i>Note : What Does  < T extends Set  <  ? extends Number >  > returnType FuncName(T t) mean? </i></h3>

 <h3>This is a type parameter for a generic class or method in Java.
 The type parameter "T" is bounded by the interface "Set" and it is further specified that the type of elements in this Set must be a subclass of "Number".
 In other words, this type parameter "T" represents a Set of elements, where the elements must be of type Number or a subclass of Number.A subclass of "Number" in Java is a class that extends the "Number" class.
 The "Number" class is a superclass for several subclasses in Java such as "Integer", "Double", "Float", "Long", etc. Here 't' is the parameter of the method.
-It is of type T, which is a Set of elements that are a subclass of "Number". </h3>
+It is of type T, which is a Set of elements that are a subclass of "Number".
+That is : Set  < Integer  > , Set  < Double  > , Set  < Float  > etc. </h3>
 </ul>
 </ul>